-Table 1Extraction Plan Requirements
+Table 1 Extraction Plan Requirements

 Development Consent (DA 305-7-2003) Condition Extraction Plan Reference Con nditio n B7 of Schedule 2 B7.
-The Applicant must prepare an Extraction Plan for all second workings on the site to the satisfaction of the Planning Secretary.
-Each Extraction Plan must: a) prepared by a suitably qualified and experienced person/s whose appointment been endorsed by the Planning Secretary; Section 1.1 and Attachment 2 b) ude detailed plans of existing and proposed first and second workings and any ociated surface development; Section 1.3 and Appendix G c) and vide updated predictions of the potential subsidence effects, subsidence impacts environmental consequences of the proposed mining covered by the Extraction n, incorporating any relevant information obtained since this consent; Section 2.1 and Technical Reports 1 to 4 d) describe in detail the performance criteria to be implemented to ensure compliance with the performance measures in Table 1 and Table 2, and manage or remediate any impacts and/or environmental consequences to meet the rehabilitation objectives in condition B104, including: Section 3 and Appendices A, B, C, D, E, F, H and I a trigger action response plan to identify risks and specific follow up actions to avoid exceedances of the performance measures; and (ii) a contingency plan that expressly provides for adaptive management where monitoring indicates that there has been an exceedance of the performance measures, or where any such exceedance appears likely; e) ude the following to the satisfaction of the Resources Regulator (or DRG, as the e may require): (i) a coal resource recovery plan Appendix G (ii) a Subsidence Monitoring Program Appendix H (iii) a Built Features Management Plan Appendix E (iv) a Public Safety Management Plan Appendix F (v) appropriate revisions to the Rehabilitation Management Plan Section 3.7 f) include a: (i) Water Management Plan Appendix A (ii) Biodiversity Management Plan Appendix C (iii) Land Management Plan Appendix B (iv) Heritage Management Plan Appendix D g) inclu ude a program to collect sufficient baseline data for future Extraction Plans.
+The satis This document a) be prepared by a suitably qualified and experienced person/s whose appointment has been endorsed by the Planning Secretary; Section 1.1 and Attachment 2 b) include detailed plans of existing and proposed first and second workings and any associated surface development; Section 1.3 and Appendix G c) provide updated predictions of the potential subsidence effects, subsidence impacts and environmental consequences of the proposed mining covered by the Extraction Plan, incorporating any relevant information obtained since this consent; Section 2.1 and Technical Reports 1 to 4 d) describe in detail the performance criteria to be implemented to ensure compliance with the performance measures in Table 1 and Table 2, and manage or remediate any impacts and/or environmental consequences to meet the rehabilitation objectives in condition B104, including: Section 3 and Appendices A, B, C, D, E, F, H and I a trigger action response plan to identify risks and specific follow up actions to avoid exceedances of the performance measures; and (ii) a contingency plan that expressly provides for adaptive management where monitoring indicates that there has been an exceedance of the performance measures, or where any such exceedance appears likely; e) include the following to the satisfaction of the Resources Regulator (or DRG, as the case may require): (i) a coal resource recovery plan Appendix G (ii) a Subsidence Monitoring Program Appendix H (iii) a Built Features Management Plan Appendix E (iv) a Public Safety Management Plan Appendix F (v) appropriate revisions to the Rehabilitation Management Plan Section 3.7 f) include a: (i) Water Management Plan Appendix A (ii) Biodiversity Management Plan Appendix C (iii) Land Management Plan Appendix B (iv) Heritage Management Plan Appendix D g) include a program to collect sufficient baseline data for future Extraction Plans.
 Attachment 3